Undergraduate Admission Requirements – Outside U.S.

 Fall Semester (Starts in August) – May 1

 Spring Semester (Starts in January) – October 15

 Q: I have done some college coursework back in my country; can I have those credits transferred to Park University?

 A: Yes!
 Any student wishing to receive transfer credit for coursework undertaken at a foreign institution must request a Foreign Credential Evaluation from an accredited evaluation company.
-Common companies include WES World Evaluation Services and Foreign Credits International Experts.
-Students must contact the company directly; request a detailed report with course level identification which must also be sent directly to the office of International Student Admissions and Services.
+Common companies include World Evaluation Services, SPANTRAN Services, and Josef Silny & Associates, Inc., International Education Consultants.
+Students must contact the company directly; request a detailed report with course level identification which must also be sent directly to International Education.

 Q: What documents are needed for official transfer of credit at Park?

 A: It takes the following documents to receive transfer of credit:

 - An official transcript with official translation or Foreign Credential Evaluation Report

 - Course descriptions may be needed to receive credit for specific courses at Park.